 A very important Chinese holiday is taking place in February.
 It is called Chinese New Year.
 Some people refer to the Chinese New Year as Lunar New Year or Spring Festival.
-Many new year celebrations, festivals, and traditions take place during this fun and lucky holiday.
+Many Chinese people attend new year celebrations, festivals, and take part in traditions during this fun and lucky holiday.
 Learn all about this fun holiday with these Chinese New Year fun facts for kids.

 What is the Chinese New Year / Lunar New Year?